Prince of Orange

 Coat of arms of the counts of Orange of the first house of Orange.
 It came to stand for the principality of Orange.
 The homophony of the town's name with the fruit is a coincidence.
 The bugle-horn, supposedly derived from the first prince's surname "au Courb-nez" (curved-nosed or perhaps short-nosed), transformed into "au cornet" (with the bugle).

 Coat of arms of the city of Orange in the Vaucluse.
 They were granted to the city by the princes of Orange of the house of des Baux in the last quarter of the 12th century.

-Prince of Orange (or Princess of Orange if the holder is female) is a title associated with the sovereign Principality of Orange, in what is now southern France and subsequently held by the stadtholders of, and then the heirs apparent of, the Netherlands.
+Prince of Orange or Princess of Orange (Prins(es) van Oranje) is a title usually held by the heirs apparent to the throne of the Netherlands.
+It arose as a feudal title in the middle ages with the sovereign Principality of Orange, in what is now southern France, and was later held by the stadtholders of the Netherlands.

 The title "Prince of Orange" was created in 1163 by Holy Roman Emperor Frederick Barbarossa, by elevating the county of Orange to a principality, in order to bolster his support in that area in his conflict with the Papacy.
 The title and land passed to the French noble houses of Baux, in 1173, and of Chalons, in 1393, before arriving with René of Nassau in 1530.
 The principality then passed to René's cousin, the German-born nobleman from then Spanish Netherlands, William (known as "the Silent"), in 1544.
-Subsequently, William led a successful Dutch revolt against Spain, however with independence the new country became a decentralized republic rather than a unitary monarchy.
+Subsequently, William led a successful Dutch revolt against Spain; however, with independence, the new country became a decentralised republic rather than a unitary monarchy.

 In 1702, after William the Silent's great-grandson William III of England died without children, a dispute arose between his cousins, Johan Willem Friso and Frederick I of Prussia.
 In 1713, under the Treaty of Utrecht Frederick William I of Prussia ceded the Principality of Orange to King Louis XIV of France (while retaining the title as part of his dynastic titulature).
 In 1732, under the Treaty of Partition, Friso's son, William IV agreed to share use of the title "Prince of Orange" (which had accumulated prestige in the Netherlands and throughout the Protestant world) with Frederick William.

 With the 19th century emergence of the Kingdom of the Netherlands, the title has been traditionally borne by the heir apparent of the Dutch monarch.
 Although originally only borne by men, since 1983 the title descends via absolute primogeniture, which means that the holder can be either Prince or Princess of Orange.

 The current Dutch royal dynasty, the House of Orange-Nassau, is not the only family to claim the dynastical title.
 Rival claims to the title have been made by German emperors and kings of the House of Hohenzollern and by the head of the French noble family of Mailly.
 The current users of the title are Princess Catharina-Amalia of the Netherlands (Orange-Nassau), Georg Friedrich (of Hohenzollern), and Guy (of Mailly-Nesle).